Modern languages

 Typical employers

 Some modern language graduates work on a self-employed basis as interpreters or translators.
-However, many others are employed by companies who trade or offer services internationally, or to non-English speaking customers and suppliers.
+However, language graduates are employed by a wide variety of employers and sectors, including:

 - business services